bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 In this article we'll look at the enumeration problem in a more general manner.

-There are several approaches when enumerating:
+There are several approaches when enumerating.
+We'll discuss the following:

 1. Sometimes there are guarantees that deleting does not impact enumeration.
 2. Enumerate to capture the entries, then iterate through the captured entries